AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-08-19-the-leetcode-grind.md

 5. Google "Leetcode sucks" and read some encouraging rants on Reddit.
 6. Revisit step 1 about a month later.

 And yet, it's not exactly healthy when you think about it—not any healthier than the actual "grind" mentality itself.
-Rage-quitting Leetcode is just about as bad as not trying in the first place.

 ## The Truth About Leetcode

-I used to *despise* Leetcode.
-Unfamiliar problems would frustrate me.
-Obscure solutions and math tricks would practically get my blood boiling. *Who cares about any of this?
-When will any of this be relevant?*
+I'm not a fan of Leetcode.
+Poorly worded problems frustrate me.
+Obscure solutions and math tricks practically get my blood boiling. *Who cares?
+When will I ever use any of this?*

-Sound familiar?
-It's like complaining about learning bio or physics in an undergrad program, when you'd much rather focus on your chosen specialization (which, in my case, was computer science).
-Yet the point of most academic programs is not to *just* teach you how to become a software developer, physician, or whatever your heart desires—it's to ensure that you get a well-rounded education that exposes you to a number of disciplines and problems.
+Everyone's felt like this at some point.
+Remember when you and other students used to complain about learning certain subjects in school that weren't related to your interests?
+It's frustrating, sure, but it's also a necessary evil.
+The point of most academic programs isn't to teach you how to become a specialist—it's to expose you to a variety of disciplines and problems.

-Leetcode, like most things academic, is healthy in moderation.
-There's absolutely nothing bad about practicing your problem-solving and optimization skills, or learning new ways to approach an unfamiliar problem in software development.
-What *is* unhealthy is the so-called "Leetcode grind."
-It's unnecessary—and, frankly, just one piece of the overall puzzle.
+As much as I hate it, I have to admit that Leetcode isn't *inherently* evil or bad.
+It can be healthy in moderation because there's nothing wrong with practicing your problem-solving and optimization skills or learning new ways to approach unfamiliar problems.
+What *is* unhealthy is the Leetcode grind.

+And honestly, at the end of the day, Leetcode is just one piece of the puzzle.

 ### An Interview Is More Than Just Leetcode

-Want to ace your interviews?
+Want to ace tech interviews?
 Good luck doing that if you've tunnel-visioned into the Leetcode grind.
-What about these other important skills?
+What about these other important areas?

 1. Polishing your resume.
 2. Practicing answers to soft questions.